EricCousineau-TRI/bazel-large-files-with-girder/WORKFLOWS.md

         ]),
     )

 You may now use `:meshes` in tests to get all of these files.
-Note that you may also use `mode = "devel"` if you wish to edit *all* of them.
-You *must* have these files present in your workspace; to make this happen, so below.

 If you wish to expose all of these files within the Bazel build sandbox, you may execute: